machwatt/sf_filecollection_gallery/README.md

 Simple Image Gallery which renders a FileCollection containing static or folder based images.
 It provides a simple layout with pagination and a lightbox.
 Based on fluid templating the frontend layout can be edited fast and easy.

-Since this gallery renders a set of files of a file collection it may render something else than an image gallery, depending on the provided template. (e.g. List of downloadable files).
+Since this gallery renders a set of files from a FileCollection it may render something else than an image gallery, depending on the provided template. (e.g. List of downloadable files).

 ## Installation